ilanschnell/bitarray/README.rst

   operations ``+``, ``*``, ``+=``, ``*=``, the ``in`` operator, ``len()``
 * Bitwise operations: ``~``, ``&``, ``|``, ``^``, ``<<``, ``>>`` (as well as
   their in-place versions ``&=``, ``|=``, ``^=``, ``<<=``, ``>>=``).
-* Free-threading support (for GIL disabled CPython 3.14 and later)
+* Free-threading support (for GIL-disabled CPython 3.14 and later)
-* Fast methods for encoding and decoding variable bit length prefix codes.
+* Fast methods for encoding and decoding variable-length prefix codes.
 * Bitarray objects support the buffer protocol (both importing and exporting buffers).
-* Packing and unpacking to other binary data formats, e.g. ``numpy.ndarray``.
+* Efficient packing and unpacking for interoperability with byte-oriented objects such as NumPy arrays.
 * Pickling and unpickling of bitarray objects.
 * Immutable ``frozenbitarray`` objects which are hashable
-* Sequential search
+* Fast searching for bits and bit patterns
 * Type hinting
-* Extensive test suite with about 600 unittests
+* Extensive test suite with over 600 unit tests
 * Utility module ``bitarray.util``:

   * conversion to and from hexadecimal strings